Being on the outside as a loved one goes through cancer can be extremely difficult. Perhaps even more so once the chemo is over.

 This wasn’t the first time I’d experienced depression.
 In fact, that helped me to recognise my downward spiral.
 I realised it was time to ask for help.

-The very first step was sharing my true feelings with him.
+The very first step was sharing my true feelings with my husband.
 It was scary to let someone in and admit how the fear had consumed me, yet sharing also freed me.

-I no longer felt alone in my feeling sad and helpless.
+I no longer felt alone in with my feelings of sadness and helplessness.

 Seeing a therapist